w) Provisions and contingent liabilities

 Note 29.8 Financial risk management

 Risk management is an integral part of the business practices of the Company.
-The framework of risk management concentrates on formalising a system to deal with the most relevant risks, Building on existing management practices, knowledge and structures.
+The framework of risk management concentrates on formalising a system to deal with the most relevant risks by building on existing management practices, knowledge and structures.
 With the help of a reputed international consultancy firm, the Company has developed and implemented a comprehensive risk management system to ensure that risks to the continued existence of the Company as a going concern and to its growth are identified and remedied on a timely basis.
 While defining and developing the formalised risk management system, leading standards and practices have been considered.
 The risk management system is relevant to business reality, pragmatic and simple and involves the following:

 i) Risk identification and definition: Focused on identifying relevant risks, creating | updating clear definitions to ensure undisputed understanding along with details of the underlying root causes | contributing factors.

 ii) Risk classification: Focused on understanding the various impacts of risks and the level of influence on its root causes.
-This involves identifying various processes generating the root causes and a clear understanding of risk interrelationships.
+This involves identifying various processes generating the root causes and clear understanding of risk interrelationships.

 iii) Risk assessment and prioritisation: Focused on determining risk priority and risk ownership for critical risks.
 This involves assessment of the various impacts taking into consideration risk appetite and existing mitigation controls.